dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 On the other hand, this approach causes an extra hop when diverting packets to ID-Locator separation domain, and it may leads to increase of latency.
 Finally, another aspect to consider when integrating the ID-LOC architecture into the 5G framework is that the Mapping System needs to contain the appropriate ID-LOC mappings in coordination with the SMF.
 In order to do so, the mappings in the Mapping System are populated either by the SMF directly or by the ID-LOC nodes that should be in synch with the SMF.
 In the former case, an interface from the SMF to the Mapping System is needed (as shown in Figs. {{fig_ID-Loc-5G-1}} and {{fig_ID-Loc-5G-2}}).

 ### LISP Control-Plane

-The current LISP control-plane (LISP-CP) specification {{?I-D.ietf-lisp-rfc6833bis}} is data-plane agnostic and can serve as control-plane for different data-plane protocols (beyond the LISP data-plane).
+The current LISP control-plane (LISP-CP) specification {{?I-D.ietf-lisp-rfc6833bis}}
+is data-plane agnostic and can serve as control-plane for different data-plane protocols (beyond the LISP data-plane).
 LISP-CP offers different mechanisms to register, request, notify and update ID-Loc mappings between ID-LOC data-plane elements and the ID-LOC Mapping System.
 In the sections below we describe how LISP-CP can serve to enable the operation of the ILA data-plane and the SRv6 data-plane.

 It should be noted that the LISP-CP can run over TCP or UDP.
 The same signaling and logic applies independently of the transport.
 Additionally, when running over TCP, the optimizations specified in {{?I-D.kouvelas-lisp-map-server-reliable-transport}}
 can be applied.

 ### LISP-CP for ILA

 The LISP-CP can serve to resolve the Identifier-to-Locator mappings required for the operation of an ILA data-plane.
-The required ILA control-plane operations of "request/response" and "push" are implemented via the LISP mechanisms defined in {{?I-D.ietf-lisp-rfc6833bis}} and {{?I-D.ietf-lisp-pubsub}} respectively.
+The required ILA control-plane operations of "request/response" and "push" are implemented via the LISP mechanisms defined in {{?I-D.ietf-lisp-rfc6833bis}}
+and {{?I-D.ietf-lisp-pubsub}} respectively.
 In addition, the ILA "redirect" operation is implemented via the mapping notifications described in {{?I-D.ietf-lisp-pubsub}} triggered as response to data-plane events.

 Furthermore, the LISP-CP can also be used to obtain the ILA Identifier when it is not possible to locally derivate it from the endpoint address.
 These two mapping operations, Endpoint-to-Identifier and Identifier-to-Locator, can be combined into one mapping operation to obtain the ILA Identifier and associated Locators in a single round of signaling.

 The complete specification of how to use the LISP-CP in conjunction with an ILA data-plane can be found in {{?I-D.rodrigueznatal-ila-lisp}}.

 ### LISP-CP for SRv6

 The LISP-CP can be used by an ingress SRv6 node to obtain the egress node SRv6 VPN SID and its corresponding SLA associated with such endpoint.
 Alternatively, an ingress SRv6 node can use the LISP-CP to obtain not only the egress SRv6 VPN segment for a particular endpoint but also the SRv6 SID list to steer the traffic to that egress SRv6 node.

-The complete specification of how to use the LISP-CP in conjunction with an SRv6 data-plane can be found in [I-D.TBD].
+The complete specification of how to use the LISP-CP in conjunction with an SRv6 data-plane can be found in {{I-D.TBD}}.

 ### ILA control plane